jamalsarchive/Rainbow-Hierarchy-Free-Remake/README.md

 **How To Set It Up**

-- Download Script
+- Copy code
-- Import to editor folder
+- Make a script called "HierarchyColorUtility" in editor folder
 - Open the script
 - Replace the --EXAMPLE-- with what you want to be colored
 - Go back to unity
 - Change how you like

+No credits needed.
 And thats all!
 Hope you enjoy as this took me an hr to code!